BAJAJ FINSERV DIRECT LIMITED

 You need to understand the distinctions between different order types in the stock market.
 Here’s a comparison between IOC orders and day orders:

-IOC order
+Aspect IOC order Day Order

 Duration